 - Runny nose

 Fentanyl withdrawal symptoms aren’t limited to physical symptoms alone.
 There’s the possibility for severe psychological symptoms to occur as well.
 These often occur after the physical withdrawal process begins and tend to linger longer.
 They’re usually a result of the drug’s impact on the chemical makeup of the brain.
-Characteristics of Fentanyl and Fentanyl patch withdrawal symptoms can include depression, insomnia and high levels of anxiety.
-These symptoms can be debilitating, and if left untreated, can leave the patient vulnerable to relapse.
+The characteristics of Fentanyl and Fentanyl patch withdrawal symptoms can include depression, insomnia, and high anxiety levels.
+These symptoms can be debilitating, and if left untreated, the patient is more vulnerable to relapse.

-More severe symptoms could develop in long-term users if they try to detox on their own without medical supervision.
-These could include seizures which can be fatal.
+More severe symptoms could develop in long-term users if they try to detox independently without medical supervision.
+These could include seizures, which can be fatal.

-A Managed Withdrawal Cuts the Chances of Fentanyl Relapse
+A Successful Detox Cuts the Chances of Fentanyl Relapse

 Call us today at 800-423-2482 for more information in the most humane, fast, private and effective way to go through Fentanyl withdrawal.